bxdoan/bxdoan/README.md

 <div align="center">

-> I have learned over the years that when one’s mind is made up, this diminishes fear.
+> Every journey begins with a single step.
+We just have to have patience.

-> — Rosa Parks —
+> — Milly Thompson —

 </div>